nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/index.md

   </a>
 </p>

-## Importing CPRS Note-Writing Templates
+## 5. Import CPRS Note-Writing Templates
 This explains how to import our note templates into your CPRS for easy access and full functionality.
 1. In CPRS, click on the "Notes" tab.
 2. At the top, select "Options" --> "Edit Templates".